eduvo/eduvo.github.io/_posts/2014-07/2014-07-16-slice-before.md

 category: ilake
 date: 2014-07-16 12:00
 ---
-slice_before is a convenient method to split stuff. for example you could easily split an array on even values.
+slice_before is a convenient method to split stuff.

+For example you could easily split an array on even values.

 {% highlight ruby %}
 [1,2,3,4,5].slice_before{|e| e%2 == 0 }.map{|a| a}